cp4cds/copernicus-wps-demo/README.rst

 Installation
 ************

-The installation is done with `Buildout <http://www.buildout.org/>`_.
-It is using the Python distribution system `Anaconda <http://www.continuum.io/>`_ to maintain software dependencies.
+The installation is done with `Buildout`_.
+It is using the Python distribution system `Anaconda`_ to maintain software dependencies.

 If Anaconda is not available then a minimal Anaconda will be installed during the installation process in your home directory ``~/anaconda``.

 The installation process setups a conda environment named ``copernicus``.
 All additional packages are going into this conda environment.
 The location is ``~/.conda/envs/copernicus``.

 Now, check out the code from the GitHub repo and start the installation::